There's a Very Good Reason Why HBO Max and Peacock Aren't on Roku

 Roku is among the most popular streaming platforms on the market, and for good reason.
 For one, its hardware is cheap and its OS is fairly easy to navigate.
 For another, it’s baked directly into many popular smart TVs, making it the default streaming option for a significant number of consumers who aren’t interested in purchasing an additional set-top box.
 And, while not my personal favorite, there’s plenty to like about Roku: It’s smart home compatible, it’s got an absolutely massive library, and it supports compatible mobile apps on both iOS and Android.

 Still, taking cuts in these double-digit figures is honestly shocking.
 Even Apple’s walled garden taxation has won the company significant criticism in recent months.
-And while everybody involved here appears to believe their product is precious enough to pull off whatever demands are being made, but I can’t help but wonder whether shelling out for access to Roku’s immense user base even makes sense when both HBO Max and Peacock can be streamed on devices other than TVs.
+And while everybody involved here appears to believe their product is precious enough to pull off whatever demands are being made, I can’t help but wonder whether shelling out for access to Roku’s immense user base even makes sense when both HBO Max and Peacock can be streamed on devices other than TVs.

 It was always clear the issue was money.
 But good god is that ever a sizable cut of the pie.